live-a11y/PulseLoom/README.md

 PulseLoom helps you design and play back control timelines, curves, and events that drive external engines via OSC.

-It sits between your ideas and your sound engine — such as Max/MSP, Csound, SuperCollider, Unreal Engine, or other OSC-compatible systems — as a focused control layer for experimental music and interactive audiovisual work.
+It sits between your ideas and your sound engine — such as Max/MSP, Csound, SuperCollider, etc. — as a focused control layer for experimental music and interactive audiovisual work.

 ## Key features